shoaibur/Data-Structures-Algorithms/interview-prep/Amazon/README.md

 2) Describe a long-term project you managed.
 How did you keep everything moving along in a timely manner? ```Ownership; Invent and simplify; Dive deep; Deliver results```
 * PhD project -- set goals for next 6 months -- review progress with committee members -- change as needed -- hire interns for followup experiments.
 3) Give me an example of a time when you set a goal and were able to meet or achieve it. ```Ownership; Deliver results; Think big```
+* Facebook internship project, set goal to deliver a product
 * TSOH model in first 6 months
 * Get PhD before 2020 -- motivated password 201x -- PhD 12/19 -- need to publish.
 * GitHub -- no 3 consecutive days until finishing DSA nano-degree.